 Some states are taking heed to this suggestion and moving forward with legislation proposing the lowered BAC limit.
 In fact, on December 30, 2018, Utah became the first state to enact legislation lowering the blood alcohol concentration limit to .05.
 So far, it is the only state with a BAC limit lower than the .08 federal standard.

+Currently, it’s easy to track limits for BAC by state, as only Utah is different.
 However, Utah may not be alone in lowering its BAC limit for very long.
-Recently, bills in Michigan and California have been introduced to lower each respective state’s BAC.
+Recently, bills in Michigan and California have been introduced to lower blood alcohol limits by those states.

 Several other states have attempted to pass such legislation, but nothing came of those bills.
 States have the right to set the limit lower in the interest of public safety.
 However, if the BAC moves in the other direction, states risk losing federal grants.